Daylight overdraft: Net debit cap

 Banks who are eligible for daylight overdrafts get a net debit cap.
 Different organizations hold different net debit caps because it is set by specific regulations and guidelines set up by the Federal Reserve.
-Along with the policies that the Federal Reserve can ask, net debit cap helps the Federal Reserve to reduce the risks that they might face with the daylight overdrafts.
+Along with the policies that the Federal Reserve can enforce, the net debit cap helps the Federal Reserve reduce the risks that they might face with the daylight overdrafts.

-Conclusion

-Overall, the daylight overdraft is a system that is useful for the banks; however, it comes with costs for the Federal Reserve as a lender.
-With proper regulations and policies, the daylight overdraft system will allow the banks to operate more efficiently.